jsiegenthaler/homebridge-eosstb/README.md

 **Intelligent Profile Support**: If the master channel list is too large for your iOS device, then the plugin will chose the best fitting profile, should you have any user profiles stored on your set-top box.
 The best fitting user profile is the first user profile found that fits fully within the available channel list space.
 Of course, you can specify your own profile which overrides this intelligent selection.

+**Robust Session Handler**: If the web session or mqtt sessions are lost, the plugin will automatically try to reconnect.

+**Informative Log Entries**: The plugin logs show lots of information about your session and the state of the set-top box.

 **Fully Configurable**: A large amount of configuration items exist to allow you to configure your plugin the way you want.

+**Shortcut Support**: In Apple Shortcuts you can turn the set-top box on and off and change channels.

+**Future Services Support**: The plugin supports current and target media state, even though the Home app accessory cannot currently display this data (as at iOS 14.x).
+Hopefully, Apple will add support in the future.

+### TO-DO:
+**Synchronised Current Channel Display**: Changing the channel on the set-top box changes the displayed channel name in the Home app in real time, and vice-versa.